Charles Sealsfield: Biography

-Carl Anton Postl was born in Popice (Poppitz in German, now part of Znojmo) in Moravia, then part of the Habsburg Empire.
+Carl Magnus Postl was born in Popice (Poppitz in German, now part of Znojmo) in Moravia, then part of the Habsburg Empire.
 His schooling completed, he entered the Knights of the Cross with the Red Star in Prague, where he became a priest.
 In the autumn of 1822, apparently fleeing the repressive government of Prince Klemens von Metternich (so-called Vormärz regime), he fled to the United States, where he assumed the name of Charles Sealsfield.

 In 1826 he returned to Germany and published a book on America (Die Vereinigten Staaten von Nordamerika).
 Next he published an outspoken criticism of Austria, first in German, then adapted by Postl into English (Austria as it is, or, sketches of continental courts, by an eye-witness, 1828.)
 It was published anonymously in London; this book offended the Austrian authorities.
 The author was a wanted man in that country, but his identity remained unknown.

 Meanwhile, Postl had returned to the United States, where he published his first novel, also in English, Tokeah, or the White Rose (1828; translated in German by Gustav Höcker).
 He became a journalist, first in New York City, where in 1829 he edited the Courier des États Unis.
 He traveled back to Europe, living first in Paris and then in London, making a living by his journalism and writing accounts of United States life as a correspondent for various journals.

 In 1832 Postl settled in Switzerland.
 In 1858 he purchased a small estate in Solothurn.
 Here he died in May 1864.
 His will first revealed the fact that he was the former monk Postl.